A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: End Matter

 \subsection{Analyses Methods}

 The fits were performed using non-linear least squares.
 For each dataset \(T^{*}\) was held fixed, chosen from theoretically meaningful values, while the remaining free parameters were determined by the fit.
-It has been shown in Fig \ref{fig:Testrela_Tfreezing_sidebyside} that both $T^{*}$ and \(T_{\mathrm{cut\!-\!off}}\) vary with temperature, with a more pronounced variation the further the \(q\) parameter is from \(1\); nevertheless, the range of blocking temperatures is limited, and keeping \(T_{\mathrm{cut\!-\!off}}\) constant can still provide a good estimate of the collective transition when compared with other methods, particularly for strongly interacting systems close to the critical temperature.
-When the fitted temperature range lies far from the critical temperature, an underestimation of \(T_{g}\) is expected, as illustrated for \(q\) close to \(1\) in Fig.~\ref{fig:Testrela_Tfreezing_sidebyside}, but the model remains valid within these limits.
+It has been shown in Fig \ref{fig:Testrela_Tfreezing_sidebyside} that both $T^{*}$ and \(T_{\mathrm{cut\!-\!off}}\) vary with temperature, with a more pronounced variation the further the \(q\) parameter is from \(1\).
+Nevertheless, the corresponding range of blocking temperatures remains limited.
+As a result, treating $T_{\mathrm{cut\!-\!off}}$ as an effective constant still provides a reliable estimate of the collective freezing temperature when compared with other approaches, particularly for strongly interacting systems close to the crossover regime.
+When the fitted temperature window lies far from the freezing temperature, an underestimation of $T_g$ is expected, as illustrated for values of $q$ close to unity in Fig.~\ref{fig:Testrela_Tfreezing_sidebyside}.
+Within these bounds, however, the model remains internally consistent and physically meaningful.